HotCakeX/Harden-Windows-Security/Wiki posts/AppControl Manager/System Information.md

 This page also allows you to **remove** the deployed App Control policies from the system with a single click/tap.

 In the ***Code Integrity Information*** section you can view advanced details about the current status of Code Integrity on the system.

+You can also check the status of Application Control for Business, including whether User-Mode or Kernel-Mode policies are deployed and whether they are set to Enforced mode or Audit mode.

 > [!NOTE]\
 > **About the Automatic Policies filter option**